 Even the simplest of products is woven out of several software components, running on one or more hardware architectures, supporting different operating systems, and produced by different vendors.
 When it comes to complex products such as connected vehicles or medical devices, the technology mix increases dramatically and it becomes extremely difficult to perform proper security analysis and source the right tools in support of such work.

-Cyber Digital Twins provide standard, highly detailed representations of device firmware, facilitating analysis by product security experts via multiple tools, for numerous use cases such as CVE exposure, zero-day analysis and detecting privacy and compliance violations.
+Cyber Digital Twins provide normalized, highly detailed representations of device firmware, facilitating analysis by product security experts via multiple tools, for numerous use cases such as CVE exposure, zero-day analysis and detecting privacy and compliance violations.

 Today’s connected products are powered by diverse software components, of open-source or commercial nature, created by multiple vendors and contributors.
 In fact, there is often a complex supply chain supporting the OEM’s development efforts, which in-effect commits code to the final product for which the OEM is responsible.